ChunHLi/Project-Debug/README.txt

     -Collisions can now be detected!
 PlayerBullet to Enemy Collision has now been included and Player to Enemy Collision has now been included.
     -Invulnerability when hit has now been included (Player only).

+1/14/15-Shawn Li - Not as much done as I would've wanted...
+    -Created EnemyShot Class.
+	~ However target lockon system has still not been implemented.
+        ~ Sprite still has to be picked.
+    -Created Item Class.
+	~ However Sprites have not been split yet.
+    -Created checkBoundary methods.
+	~ However ones for entire arrays have not been completed.
+    -Included Variables to store index numbers.

 Goals for 1/14/15:
 - Create and complete the enemyShot subclass.